-We will plan for a nurse to give you your G-CSF in the Hematology Apheresis Unit (HAU) or the Leukemia/BMT Daycare Unit.
-This unit is on the 6th floor of the Leon Blackmore Pavilion of Vancouver General Hospital.
-If you prefer, you may have your injections given at your family doctor's office or a walk-in clinic near your home.
+We can plan for a nurse to give you your G-CSF at VGH.
+If you prefer, you can arrange to have your injections given at your doctor's office, pharmacy or a walk-in clinic near your home.
 Patients, family members or friends in the health care field can deliver these injections if they have been trained to do so (we do not provide this training).
 Please note: